DFL-TORO: A One-Shot Demonstration Framework for Learning Time-Optimal Robotic Manufacturing Tasks: DFL-TORO Methodology

-DFL-TORO workflow (Fig. \ref{fig:overview}) is detailed as follows: \begin{itemize} \item[\textbf{A)}] The human teacher provides an inherently noisy demonstration $q_o(t)$ to a $n$ DoF manipulator via kinesthetic guidance, where the underlying path is extracted and represented as $m$ waypoints, denoted by $w_i$ for $\forall i=1,\cdots,m$.
-The waypoints encode the joint configuration $Q_{w_i} \in \mathbb{R}^n$, as well as the end-effector's position $p_{w_i}=[x_{w_i}, y_{w_i}, z_{w_i}]^T \in \mathbb{R}^3$ and orientation $\theta_{w_i} \in \mathbb{S}^3$. \item[\textbf{B)}] ``Time Optimization" module computes the ideal timing $\tau_i \in [0,1]$ for $\forall i=1,\cdots,m$ for each waypoint. \item[\textbf{C)}] ``Trajectory Generation" module solves a comprehensive optimization problem to minimize the jerk.
-Given that specific task tolerances are not extracted yet, default tolerance values $\epsilon^d_p \in \mathbb{R}^3$ and $\epsilon^d_\theta \in \mathbb{R}$ are incorporated to generate an initial trajectory. $\epsilon^d_p$ represents the tolerance in Cartesian position, while $\epsilon^d_\theta$ signifies the angular difference tolerance.
-Consequently, the outcome of this hierarchical optimization procedure is a minimum-time, smooth trajectory $q_f(t)$. \item[\textbf{D)}] ``Refinement Phase" allows the teacher to interactively slow down and correct the timing law.
+\begin{itemize} \item[\textbf{A)}] We start by recording $\bm{q}_o(t)$ from the inherently noisy human demonstration.
+The underlying path is then extracted and represented as $w_i$.
+The derivation of $w_i$ involves filtering the end-effector's position and orientation, ensuring the robot moves beyond a certain threshold before considering a new waypoint.
+This approach allows us to extract meaningful waypoints from the path. \item[\textbf{B)}] The ``Optimization-based Smoothing'' module takes $w_i$ as input and solves a comprehensive optimization problem to satisfy the requirements of \textbf{OB1}.
+The outcome of this module is $\bm{q}_f(t)$. \item[\textbf{C)}] The optimized trajectory $\bm{q}_f(t)$ is replayed on the robot under the supervision of the human teacher.
+In this step, the teacher analyses the execution performance of $\bm{q}_f(t)$ and checks whether the task is reliably performed under the new noise-free path and the optimized timing law.
+In case of inaccuracies or unreliable execution speed during the performance, the teacher proceeds with the refinement of $\bm{q}_f(t)$. \item[\textbf{D)}] The ``Refinement Phase'' allows the teacher to interactively slow down and correct the timing law.
 The robot replays the trajectory, allowing the human teacher to visually assess the execution speed.
 The teacher can pinpoint areas where the speed is either unreliable or unsafe and determine which segments require slowing down.
-Since the current trajectory $q_f(t)$ executes very rapidly, it leaves no time for humans to observe the motion and provide feedback.
-Therefore, the Refinement Phase operates at a reduced speed $V_0^r \in \mathbb{R}_+$, giving humans enough reaction time to make changes. \item[\textbf{E)}] Refinement Phase provides revised timings for the trajectory, denoted as $\tau_i^r \in [0,1]$, as well as the task tolerances $\epsilon_p^i \in \mathbb{R}^3$ and $\epsilon_{\theta}^i \in \mathbb{R}$ extracted from human feedback.
-These updated values are subsequently fed to Trajectory Generation module which leads to a fine-tuned trajectory $q_f^r(t)$ in accordance with the new timings and tolerances. \end{itemize}
+Since the current trajectory $\bm{q}_f(t)$ is rapidly executed, it leaves no time for humans to observe the motion and provide feedback simultaneously.
+Therefore, the Refinement Phase operates at a reduced speed $\mathrm{v}_0^r \in \mathbb{R}_+$, giving humans enough reaction time to make changes. \item[\textbf{E)}] The Refinement Phase provides revised timing law for the trajectory, as well as the task tolerances $\bm{\epsilon}_p^i$ and $\epsilon_{\theta}^i$ extracted from human feedback.
+These updated values are subsequently fed to the ``Optimization-based Smoothing'' module to calculate a fine-tuned trajectory $\bm{q}_f^r(t)$ in accordance with the new timings and tolerances.
+This step is the last step of the workflow and the one that satisfies the requirements of \textbf{OB2}. \end{itemize}